 Table of contents:

-What to do when Audio stops when you turn off the screen on your iPhone
+Audio stops when the screen locks on iPhone

 If the audio stops when you switch off your iPhone’s screen, the problem is probably caused by an iOS bug.
 If that’s indeed the case, there’s not much you can do, except wait for the fix to arrive.
 You can also try some temporary solutions like re-installing a particular app or disabling Auto-Lock on your iPhone.